hayatullahi67/skillswap/README.md

 cp .env.example .env.local
 ```

-Fill in your Supabase and OpenAI API credentials in `.env.local`.
+Fill in your Supabase and Gemini API credentials in `.env.local`.

 4. Set up the database: